Edit on GitHub

 Only System Admins can set OAuth 2.0 applications as trusted.

-- Add Description: This is a short description of your application that users will see when viewing a list of authorized applications in Account Settings > Security > OAuth 2.0 Applications.
+- Add Description: This is a short description of your application that users will see when viewing a list of authorized applications in Settings > Security > OAuth 2.0 Applications.

 - Specify the Homepage: This is the homepage of the OAuth 2.0 application and lets users visit the app page to learn more what it does.
 The URL must be a valid URL and start with